magneticio/vamp2setup/README.md

           timeoutSeconds: 20
 ````

-Assuming you set up everything correctly the deployments will be imported into Vamp and you will be able to check their statuses.
+Assuming you set up everything correctly the deployments will be imported into Lamia and you will be able to check their statuses.
 First of all make sure you selected the Virtual Cluster, so opern Virtual Cluster - List Virtual Cluster and click on the only available one.
 Now you can open Application - List Application from the bar on the left and you will be presented with the list of available applications.